giellalt/dict-sjd-mul/00readme.txt

 This directory contains material relevant to Kildin Saami.
 The src directory contains the data in gtdictionary format (with some adaptations to be explained elsewhere).
-Incoming files are in inc directory.

-The data includes Kildin Saami lexical items collected from from *fieldnotes (Kola Saami Documentation Project, 2004+) *dictionary Itkonen 1958
+Incoming files are in the /inc directory.
+The incoming data includes Kildin Saami lexical items collected from from *fieldnotes (Kola Saami Documentation Project, 2004+) *dictionary Itkonen 1958
 *dictionary Afanas'eva et al. 1985